Paris Hotel Lutetia unveils $234M makeover

 CHRISTOPHE ARCHAMBAULT/AFP/Getty Images

-Guests can unwind at the Akasha Holistic Wellbeing Centre, offering massages and treatments, as well as a sauna, stream room, 17-meter long pool and an infinity edge hot tub.

-Perfect for when the hustle and bustle of Paris -- or attempting to read "Ulysses" -- takes its toll.
+Guests can unwind at the Akasha Holistic Wellbeing Centre, offering massages and treatments, as well as a sauna, stream room, 17-meter long pool and an infinity edge hot tub, perfect for when the hustle and bustle of Paris -- or attempting to read "Ulysses" -- takes its toll.